vanallenlab/moalmanac/docs/description-of-inputs.md

 - `Tumor_Sample_Barcode`, string associated with the tumor profile
 - `Matched_Norm_Sample_Barcode`, string associated with the corresponding normal profile
 - `Annotation_Transcript`, transcript associated with variant
-- `Protein_Change`, protein change associated with the variant using the one-letter amino-acid codes.
 - `t_ref_count`, number of reference alleles observed at genomic position
 - `t_alt_count`, number of alternate alleles observed at genomic position

+At least one of the following also must be included:
+- `HGVSp_Short`, protein change associated with the variant using the one-letter amino acid codes
+- `Protein_Change`, protein change associated with the variant using the one-letter amino-acid codes

 ## Bases covered
 `--bases_covered_handle` anticipates a tab delimited file which contains a single integer representing the number of bases tested for somatic variants.
 This is used as the denominator to calculate tumor mutational burden (number of coding somatic variants / somatic bases tested).